Dr Suzanne Forbes

 Biography

-I joined The Open University in 2015.
-Prior to this, I taught at University College Dublin and worked in further education as Assistant Co-ordinator of the National Print Museum’s Culture & Heritage Local Training Initiative.
+I started at The Open University in 2015.
+Before that I taught at University College Dublin and worked in further education at the National Print Museum’s Culture & Heritage Local Training Initiative.

-My research has focussed on print culture and political communication in early modern Ireland.
+My research focuses on print culture and political communication in eighteenth-century Ireland.
 My first monograph, Print and Party Politics in Ireland, 1689–1714, explores these themes in depth.
-I am also interested in the representative system in eighteenth-century Ireland and the historic army barracks network.
+My recent work looks at the representative system and participatory culture, with a focus on controverted election cases.

 I am co-lead of the project Our Shared Built Military Heritage: The Online Mapping, Inventorying and Recording of the Army Barracks of Ireland, 1690–1921 which was funded by the HEA North South Research Programme.
 This initiative involved identifying and cataloguing all historic barracks established in Ireland from 1690 to 1921.
 Further information about the project is available on OpenLearn and the project website barracksireland.wordpress.com.

-I am a committee member of the Eighteenth-Century Ireland Society and was editor of the journal Eighteenth-Century Ireland from 2019 to 2024.
+I was a co‑founder of the Tudor & Stuart Ireland interdisciplinary conference and podcast series.
+I am a committee member of the Eigtheenth-Century Ireland Society, and served as editor of the society's journal Eighteenth-Century Ireland from 2019 to 2024.

 Teaching interests